karlseguin/http.zig/readme.md

         .max_header_count: usize = 16,
     },

-    .keepalive = .{
+    .timeout = .{
-        // Time in milliseconds that keepalive connections will be kept alive
+        // Time in seconds that keepalive connections will be kept alive while inactive .keepalive = null,

-        // Note that this only represents the minimum time.
-On a non-busy system
-        // the connection can be kept alive much longer.
-        .timeout = null
+        // Time in seconds that a connection has to send a complete request .request = null

+        // Maximum number of a requests allowed on a single keepalive connection .request_count = null,
     }
 });
 ```

-`pool.count * (request.buffer_size + response.body_buffer_size + response.header_buffer_size)` is the minimum amount of memory this library will use (plus various overhead, but that should be relatively small in comparison).

-`pool.count * (request.max_body_size + response.body_buffer_size + response.header_buffer_size)` is the maximum amount of memory this library will use (plus various overhead, but that should be relatively small in comparison).

-Systems with memory to spare will benefit by using buffers large enough for their typical request and response bodies.
-Pool configuration is more complicated, especially given the (current) threaded-nature of the system and keepalive.
-Using a relatively small (e.g. # of cores) `pool.min` and `pool.max` would yield the highest performance (due to having less contention), but because of keepalive, that can easily result in running out of available pooled items (which results in a 503 error).

 ### Timeouts
-The system supports various timeouts: `keepalive.timeout`, `request.read_header_timeout` and `request.read_body_timeout`.
-It is recommended that you leave these null (disabled) and use the appropriate timeout in your reverse proxy (e.g. NGINX).
+The configuration settings under the `timeouts` section are designed to help protect the system against basic DOS attacks (say, by connecting and not sending data).
+However it is recommended that you leave these null (disabled) and use the appropriate timeout in your reverse proxy (e.g. NGINX).

-Only if http.zig is exposed without a reverse proxy (not recommended), should these timeouts be set.
+The `timeout.request` is the time, in seconds, that a connection has to send a complete request.
+The `timeout.keepalive` is the time, in second, that a connection can stay connected without sending a request (after the initial request has been sent).

+The connection alternates between these two timeouts.
+It starts with a timeout of `timeout.request` and after the response is sent and the connection is placed in the "keepalive list", switches to the `timeout.keepalive`.
+When new data is received, it switches back to `timeout.request`.
+When `null`, both timeouts default to 2_147_483_647 seconds (so not completely disabled, both close enough).

+The `timeout.request_count` is the number of individual requests allowed within a single keepalive session.
+This protects against a client consuming the connection by sending unlimited meaningless but valid HTTP requests.

+When the three are combined, it should be difficult for a problematic client to stay connected indefinitely.

 # Testing
 The `httpz.testing` namespace exists to help application developers setup `*httpz.Requests` and assert `*httpz.Responses`.